manasdebashiskar/AllsightGraphDB/README.md

 ```

-The edge of the graph are otherwise known as relations.
+The edges of the graph are otherwise known as relations.
 Two adjacent nodes are related to each other by diamonds.[2, 4, 5 ,8] and [3,6,7,9] make two such diamonds.

 So 4 and 5 are related to each other by 2 and 8.
 Nodes or Edges themselves don't depict the relation among nodes.
 The only small-enough entity that depicts relationship is a tripplet.